 - Access to oral health care is fundamentally an issue of health equity.
-Black and Latinx families are more likely to have unmet needs for medical or dental care. - Black and Latinx families are less likely than white families to have had a dental visit in the last year and are more likely to face cost barriers to oral health treatment. - Dental health professional shortage areas are concentrated in rural counties.
+Black and Latinx families are more likely to have unmet needs for medical or dental care. - Black and Latinx families are less likely than white families to have had a dental visit in the last year. - Black and Hispanic Americans are most likely to face cost barriers to dental care. - Dental health professional shortage areas are concentrated in rural counties. - Low income adults are 5 times more likely to be missing 6 or more teeth.